Global Changes and Society 2014

 Zimride is a social rideshare program with over 300,000 users and 100 university partners.
 Partnering Universities have averaged reductions of 300,000 lbs of CO2 emissions and $200,000 of vehicle operating costs.

-Through University of Utah Zimride, we have a private network where University students and employees sign up for free with their UnID, while still maintaining privacy.
+We initiated a pilot project for University of Utah Zimride, a private network where University students and employees sign up for free with their UnID, while still maintaining privacy.
+The pilot was discontinued at the end of July, 2018.
+UU Commuter Services now has a page for sustainable transportation resources, including carpool/vanpool resources.